ckeditor/ckeditor5/packages/ckeditor5-heading/docs/headings.md

 ### Configuring heading levels

-It is possible, of course, to configure which heading levels the editor should support and how should they be named in the Headings dropdown.
+It is, of course, possible to configure which heading levels the editor should support and how they should be named in the Headings dropdown.
 Use the {@link module:heading/heading~HeadingConfig#options `heading.options`} config option to do so.

 The following editor will support only two levels of headings – `<h1>` and `<h2>`: